andreasduerloo/Advent_of_Code_2023/day_06/readme.md

 Calculating the distance a boat will go in a given total time after waiting a given time is relatively trivial: distance = (wait time) * (total time - wait time).
 This makes it tempting to iterate through all possible waiting times and count those where we beat the record, but there is a far more efficient solution.

 What we need to know is the number of integers for which the following statement holds: `record distance < (wait time) * (total time - wait time)`.
-Knowing that the wait time is our variable, well call it x.
+Knowing that the wait time is our variable, we'll call it x.
 We'll call the record distance d and the total time t.
 We have:

 ```math
 d \lt x * (t - x)